Matthew-S-Chiasson/CS4413_Group_Project_AI/README.md

     Achives accuracy of ~91% on CUB17 dataset

 Each victum model is trained and saved in the format: resnet18_ *dataset used* _ *trainer* _ *Fedarated Learning?* _ *used DP?* _ *Used HE?* _ *accuracy achived* .pth, to be later used in attack simulation.

+# Fedarated Learning

+each model is then trained again using FL to add new data to the model. this model is denoted as _Model_